OpenSTL/momoney/CONTRIBUTING.md

     5. Start serving the site on [http://localhost:8000](http://localhost:8000)
 2. Make changes to source files, javascript, data, etc.
 3. Press Ctrl+C in the terminal serving the Site
-4. Re run `run-window.bat` to generate and start serving again.
+4. Re run `run_windows.bat` to generate and start serving again.